Supreme Court sends Texas abortion case to appeals court instead of to judge who previously blocked the law

 A declaration from a federal judge finding the law itself unconstitutional would be an important step and potentially give abortion providers a legal defense to point to in state court if they were sued for performing an abortion after the six-week mark.
 But it would not be binding on the state courts.

 An injunction would prevent state licensing officials from taking disciplinary action against physicians, pharmacists and nurses, but it would not shield them and others from legal liability.
-Private individuals could still file civil lawsuits seeking $10,0000 against anyone who helps a woman terminate her pregnancy after about six weeks.
+Private individuals could still file civil lawsuits seeking at least $10,000 against anyone who helps someone terminate a pregnancy after about six weeks.

-Abortion rights advocates have tried several paths in court to restore access to the procedure in the second largest state and with limited success in the slow-moving legal system.
+Abortion rights advocates have tried several paths in court to restore access to the procedure in the second-largest state, with limited success in the slow-moving legal system.
 In one case, brought by Planned Parenthood and others, a state court judge last week declared the law’s private enforcement mechanism unconstitutional.

 But the decision from Judge David Peeples did not halt enforcement of the law and did not comprehensively resolve the case, some aspects of which are now on review before an intermediate appeals court.